 He has published in Insolvency journals (Recovery, Insolvency Intelligence) and given talks at insolvency conferences (ILA, INSOL, R3).

-David’s noteworthy litigation cases (as a solicitor) include:
+David’s noteworthy litigation cases (including before joining the bar) include:

 BESTrustees plc v Kaupthing Singer & Friedlander Ltd [2012] EWHC 629 (Ch) and [2013] EWHC 2407 (Ch) (separate decisions of Sales J and then Etherton C on two separate issues on how a s75 debt should be calculated).
 Acting for the administrators of the employer;